sivaprasadnk/flutter_dart_interview_qna/local_keys.md

+# What are local keys?
+What are its types ?

 In Flutter, **local keys** are used to uniquely identify widgets within the widget tree.
 They help Flutter understand which widgets should be preserved and updated rather than rebuilt when the widget tree changes.

 ## 🏷️ **Types of Local Keys**